harvard-lts/drs-import-management-service/README.md

 - Bring up [DEV DAIS Rabbit UI](https://b-e9f45d5f-039d-4226-b5df-1a776c736346.mq.us-east-1.amazonaws.com/)  - credentials in LPE Shared-DAIS

 - Look for the queue with `-dryrun` (eg `dims-data-ready-dryrun`) appended to its name and verify a message made it

+### invoke-dlq-task.py (add message that will be rejected to the queue)

+- Clone this repo from github

+- Create the .env from the env-template.txt and replace with proper values (use LPE Shared-DAIS for passwords)

+- Start up docker

+`docker-compose -f docker-compose-local.yml up --build -d --force-recreate`

+- Exec into the docker container

+`docker exec -it dims bash`

+- Run invoke task python script

+`python3 scripts/invoke-dlq-task.py`

+- Bring up [DEV DAIS Rabbit UI](https://b-e9f45d5f-039d-4226-b5df-1a776c736346.mq.us-east-1.amazonaws.com/)  - credentials in LPE Shared-DAIS

+- Look for the DLQ queue that you named in your .env (eg `dais-dead-letter-queue-dd`) verify the message lands here

 ## Versioning